riggraz/no-style-please/_posts/2023-08-04-one-year-ttw.md

 ---
 layout: post
-title: reviewing one years with The Turing Way
+title: reviewing one year with The Turing Way
 date: 2023-08-04 23:00:00 +0000
 category: blog